kavehmz/qugo/README.md

 ## Approach

-Focus of this design is mainly horizontal scalability via concurrency, partitioning and fault-detection[1].
+Focus of this design is mainly horizontal scalability via concurrency, partitioning and fault-detection.

 My usual approach would be
 - First **understanding** the field of business and its characteristics very well.
 How a business works matters in how we can scale it **cost effectively**.